standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 hoped I should never have a boy in my school who would not control himself for a moment to give his attention to sacred things.
-What was it, pray, that {10}you had to say, of such importance that it could not wait for a second?”
+What was it, pray, that you had to say, of such importance that it could not wait for a second?”

 Johnson, who had been observing that it was wise